jkillingsworth/jkillingsworth.com/_posts/2021-07-12-performance-tuning-for-the-coin-toss-model.md

     \end{document}
 {% endlatex %}

 Is this the most optimal computation method?
 Probably not.
-For even numbered coin tosses, the odd numbered states are always zero.
-For odd numbered coin tosses, the even numbered states are always zero.
+For even-numbered coin tosses, the odd-numbered states are always zero.
+For odd-numbered coin tosses, the even-numbered states are always zero.
 We could probably use this knowledge to optimize the inner loop even further, but it might make the algorithm a little more complicated.

 Consider also that each iteration of the inner loop is independent of the others.
 This means that they can be run out of order or in parallel.
-Since we're using pointers to reference elements of the state transition lookup tables and state vector arrays, we could easily modify our program to use hardware specific SIMD intrinsics such as those for the SSE or AVX instruction sets.
+Since we're using pointers to reference elements of the state transition lookup tables and state vector arrays, we could easily modify our program to use hardware-specific SIMD intrinsics such as those for the SSE or AVX instruction sets.
 This would allow us to parallelize the computations in the inner loop.

-## Counting the Floating Point Operations
+## Counting the Floating-Point Operations

-The example we worked through in the computation method described above is small enough that we can easily count the number of floating point operations required to compute the result.
+The example we worked through in the computation method described above is small enough that we can easily count the number of floating-point operations required to compute the result.
 Here is a table showing the count of all addition and multiplication operations needed to complete each iteration of the outer loop:

 {% latex 1 fig-18 %}
     \begin{document}